 A teacher's union has written to the education secretary to demand an immediate investigation into the possible health effects of Wi-Fi networks.

 Online banking firm First Direct has lopped 147 tonnes off its annual carbon emissions thanks to software that automatically switches off its host computer every night.
+The firm reckons the move will also save it around £24,000 on its electricity bill now that the software has been deployed across two of its UK sites.

 Sony will knock £20 off the price of the PSP on 4 May, reducing the handheld games console's price from £150 to £130.